HwWobbe/DefinitiveData-DeltaAlerts/README.md

 - standardized navigation (regardless of currentDevise) still needs improvement.
   - try TwMws since it has the best dataCapture methodology
     - add a link ( after confirming OAuth is in effect )
+  - consider the use of colorNotes to improve device independance
+    - this needs prior testing due to the weak documentation
 - https://github.com/HwWobbe/DefinitiveData-DeltaAlerts/blob/main/README.md#ivi-should-likely-be-a-separate-file
   - prettyfy this
     - consider promoting https://www.cos.io/